Oral Pathology and Radiology

 Lichen planus (LP) is an immune-mediated disease with an unknown etiology.
 Its clinical presentation waxes and wanes, and its severity goes from symptomatic oral erosions with erythema to asymptomatic white striations.
 In the oral cavity, the locations of these...

-Common Viruses of the mouth: Herpes Simplex Viruses 1 and 2
+Common Viruses of the Mouth: Herpes Simplex Viruses 1 and 2

-Common Viruses of the mouth: Herpes Simplex Viruses 1 and 2
+Common Viruses of the Mouth: Herpes Simplex Viruses 1 and 2

 Common viruses that can be present in the oral cavity are Herpes Simplex 1 and 2.
 Herpes Simplex Virus Type 1 (HSV-1) is spread predominantly through infected saliva or active perioral lesions.
 HSV-1 is adapted best and performs more efficiently in the oral, facial,...